Manas615/CDN/README.md

 ## Dependencies

-- Python 3.x
-- (List any additional Python packages if used, e.g., numpy, pandas)
+- Python

 ## Usage

-Modify the simulation parameters in the respective Python files as needed.
 Run the scripts to simulate different CDN scenarios and analyze the results.

 ## License